Social Networks: Enumerating Maximal Community Patterns in $c$-Closed Graphs: Introduction

 This example shows that compared to finding maximal cliques, identifying maximal (prescribed) blow-ups of a general graph $H$ is more challenging.
 This added difficulty arises from the possibility of regrouping existing vertices and also potentially assigning newly added vertices to be its own group.

-Moreover, even if $G'$ is a maximal blow-up of a fixed graph $H$ and assuming $G'$ contains a smaller subgraph $G$ that is also a blow-up of $H$, it does not necessarily follow that adding any vertex from $V(G') \setminus V(G)$ to $G$ will result in another blow-up of $H$.
+Moreover, even if $V(G')$ is the vertex set of a maximal blow-up of a fixed graph $H$ in the host graph $G$, and assuming $G'$ contains a smaller induced subgraph $G''$ that is also a blow-up of $H$, it does not necessarily follow that adding any vertex from $V(G')\setminus V(G'')$ to $V(G'')$ will result in another blow-up of $H$.
 This behavior stands in stark contrast to cliques, where any subset of a clique is again a clique.
 Recall that cliques can be viewed as clique-prescribed blow-ups of a single vertex.
 Therefore maximality for cliques is much easier to determine and extensions are more straightforward.

-An example of illustrating this challenge is shown in Figure \ref{fig:hardmaximal}.
+An example illustrating this challenge is shown in Figure \ref{fig:hardmaximal}.
 The goal is to look for blow-ups of a 4-cycle $H$ within the given graph $G$.
 Let the vertices of $H$ be $v_1,v_2,v_3,$ and $v_4$, and let $u_1,u_2,u_3,u_4 \in V(G)$ be a blow-up of $H$ with $u_i$ being the only vertex in the group corresponding to $v_i$.
 Notice that $u_5$ and $u_6$ can each be easily added to join any of $u_1,u_2,u_3,$ or $u_4$ in the groups representing $v_1,v_2,v_3,$ and $v_4$ respectively.
 However, $u_7$ cannot be added to join an already existing group.
 In fact, there is no maximal blow-up consisting of all the vertices of $G$ until $u_5$, $u_6$, and $u_7$ are each put in their own group and $u_1,u_2,u_3$, $u_4$ are grouped together to represent one vertex in $H$.
 This paper will address the case for general $H$ and overcome these difficulties.